agameros13/agameros13/README.md

 - 👋 Hi, I’m @agameros13
 - 👀 I’m interested in ...
 Learning something new that challenges my way of thinking.
 - 🌱 I’m currently learning ...
-HTML development along with different coding languages, just trying to learn a little bit of everything!
+Python and R for data analysis and data science!
 - 💞️ I’m looking to collaborate on ...
 Different types of projects, I'm just starting so it'll take a while!
 - 📫 How to reach me ... email: andreagameros2003@gmail.com